ANU-NSC-Strategy-Statecraft-Cyberspace/deterrence/README.md

 Main contact: Professor Roger Bradbury <roger.bradbury@anu.edu.au>

 # Usage
-To see a single run of the model, run:
+To see the single run of the model, run:

 `python3 deterrence.py`